linuxguist/Easy-Team-Document-Software-And-Code-Snippets-Storage-for-all-ORGs/README.md

 https://youtu.be/Crxr8X9bGn8

 Hope you find this software very useful in your day to day work.
+If you do, please give a Star Rating to it, so that others get to know about it.

 Some screenshot below: